dpiponi/nano/README.md

 nano
 ====

-Some tools to compute energy levels for atomic structures drawn with ACII art
+Some tools to compute energy levels for atomic structures drawn with ASCII art